Cordon of Santa Barbara

 Etienne went on to study geography and economics at UC Santa Barbara.
 While living on the Central Coast, Etienne discovered the unique microclimates of Santa Barbara County and was interested in their ability to produce a variety of wines with distinct character.
 He learned even more about the wine-growing region’s potential while working for Laetitia Vineyard & Winery (Arroyo Grande), Gainey Vineyards (Santa Ynez Valley), and Central Coast Wine Services (Santa Maria Valley) as an enologist and winemaker.

-Etienne was so inspired by the viticultural areas of Santa Barbara County that in 2001 he started his own label, Cordon Wine (named to honor the vine - the cordon, or the "arms" of the grapevine, extend from the trunk and are the part where additional arms and eventually leaves and grape clusters extend from).
-Etienne's goal with Cordon Wine was - and still is - to create exceptional wines that honor tradition, that are made with modern state-of-the-art techniques, that have a certain 'Old World' sensibility (to honor his roots), and that have a true sense of place and character.
+Etienne was so inspired by the viticultural areas of Santa Barbara County that in 2001 he started his own label, Cordon Wine (named to honor the vine - the cordon, or the “arms” of the grapevine, extend from the trunk and are the part where additional arms and eventually leaves and grape clusters extend from).
+Etienne’s goal with Cordon Wine was, and still is, to create exceptional wines that honor tradition, that are made with modern state-of-the-art techniques, that have certain ‘Old World’ sensibility (to honor his roots), and that have a true sense of place and character.

-Certain grapes do better that others in specific Santa Barbara County AVA's, and that has become Etienne's focus with Cordon Wine - to appropriately express the microclimates and terroirs of the various appellations.
+Certain grapes to better than others in specific Santa Barbara County AVA’s, and that has become Etienne’s focus with Cordon Wine - to appropriately express the microclimates and terroirs of the various appellations.
 On that note, his Sauvignon Blanc is from Happy Canyon, his Chardonnay is from Santa Maria Valley, his Pinot Noir is from Sta.
 Rita Hills, and his Syrah is from Santa Barbara County.
-He wants his wines to reflect the best qualities of the grape clone, terroir and climate; as his philosophy states, 'True to place, true to grape, and true to self.'
+He wants his wines to reflect the best qualities of the grape clone, terroir, and climate, as his philosophy states, “True to place, true to grape, and true to self.”